Entanglement-asymmetry correspondence for internal quantum reference frames

 \emph{Framework.} We consider two quantum systems $R$ (the reference) and $S$ (the system) with $\dim\,R<\infty$, carrying unitary representations $U$ and $V$ of the compact (possibly finite) symmetry group $\mathcal{G}$.
 That is, $g\in\mathcal{G}$ acts via $U_g\otimes V_g$ on $RS$, and we do not assume that $U$ or $V$ are irreducible.
-As in the PWM, we study states $|\psi\rangle_{RS}$ that are globally invariant, $|\psi\rangle_{RS}=U_g\otimes V_g|\psi\rangle_{RS}$ for all $g$.
-Using terminology from constraint quantization, the subspace of all such states will be called the ``physical Hilbert space'' $\ch_{\rm phys}$.
-Demanding this on the level of pure states (not of density matrices) can be motivated by preserving entanglement with a purifying system~\cite{HoehnKrummMueller}.
+We study states $|\psi\rangle_{RS}$ that are globally invariant, $|\psi\rangle_{RS}=U_g\otimes V_g|\psi\rangle_{RS}$ for all $g$, reflecting that, in a background-independent theory, all physically meaningful properties are purely relational~\cite{Vanrietvelde,Vanrietvelde2,HoehnUniverse,Vanrietvelde3,Trinity,HSLRel,DGHLM21}.
+Demanding that pure states do not pick up a global phase under the action of $\cg$ can be motivated by preserving entanglement with a purifying system~\cite{HoehnKrummMueller}.
+Using terminology from constraint quantization, the subspace of all globally invariant states will be called the ``physical Hilbert space'' $\ch_{\rm phys}$~\cite{HenneauxTeitelboim,Vanrietvelde}.